Special Educational Needs and Disability (SEND)

 At Blakehill the SEN Team pride ourselves on providing a high level of support for parents.
 In addition to the weekly surgeries, we have held a number of enrichment training events for parents.
 Our most recent event was a workshop in February 2020, led by the SEN consultant Andrew Whitehouse, a specialist in neurological diversity.
 This focused on supporting children with social, emotional and behavioural difficulties and was attended by over forty parents, together with staff from Blakehill and other local primaries.
 It is our intention to continue to support parents in this way, when we are able to hold such events again.
 We have invited Andrew to return to Blakehill in November 2021 to deliver staff and parent workshops.

 As a school we regularly invest in our staff development, so that all staff feel supported and involved.
 The SEN Team are constantly looking for training opportunities to enable us to fully meet the needs of all our children.
-Since the start of Autumn Term 2020 SENDCO and SEN Support Staff Training has covered a wide range of issues including: Inclusion, Adverse Childhood Experiences, Behaviour Management, Attachment Issues, Neurodiverse Learners, Selective Mutism and Precision Teaching.
+Since the start of Autumn Term 2020 SENDCO and SEN Support Staff Training has covered a wide range of issues including: Inclusion, Adverse Childhood Experiences, Behaviour Management, Attachment Issues, Neurodiverse Learners, Selective Mutism, Precision Teaching and more recently Makaton.
 Class teachers, teaching assistants and lunchtime staff have also attended all training that is relevant to the individual children in their class.
 This includes epilepsy training, haemophilia training and behaviour management training.
 Some staff have also attended Mental Health Champions training and we hold whole school training sessions as appropriate.
 In addition, the SENDCOs attend termly SENCO Network Meetings, to ensure that we are up to date with national and local developments and with current practices.